Mushahime/prolog/README.md

 TODO

 ## A propos
-Project as part on courses of ALIA of INSA Lyon, developed by:\n Theo CLOUSCARD
+Project as part on courses of ALIA of INSA Lyon, developed by:

+Theo CLOUSCARD
 Quentin MARIAT
 Noam CATHERINE